 The rules of section 1286 of the Code also apply if (i) a beneficial owner of Regular Certificates exchanges them for Strip RCR Certificates, (ii) the beneficial owner sells some, but not all, of the Strip RCR Certificates, and (iii) the combination of retained Strip RCR Certificates cannot be exchanged for the related Regular Certificates.
-As of the date of such a sale, the beneficial owner must allocate its basis in the Regular Certificates between the part of the Regular Certificates underlying the Strip RCR Certificates sold and the part of the Regular Certificates underlying the Strip RCR Certificates retained in proportion to their relative fair market values.
+As of the date of such a sale, the beneficial owner must allocate its basis in the Regular Certificates between the part of the Regular Certificates underlying the Strip RCR Certificates retained in proportion to their relative fair market values.
 Section 1286 of the Code treats the beneficial owner as purchasing the Strip RCR Certificates retained for the amount of the basis allocated to the retained Strip RCR Certificates, and the beneficial owner must then accrue any OID with respect to the retained Strip RCR Certificates as described above.
 Section 1286 does not apply, however, if a beneficial owner exchanges Regular Certificates for the related RCR Certificates and retains all the RCR Certificates.
-See "-Exchanges."
+See "- Exchanges."

 Upon the sale of a Strip RCR Certificate, a beneficial owner will realize gain or loss on the sale in an amount equal to the difference between the amount realized and its adjusted basis in the Strip RCR Certificates.
 The owner's adjusted basis generally is equal to the owner's cost of the Strip RCR Certificates (or portion of the cost of Regular Certificates allocable to the RCR Certificate), increased by income previously included, and reduced (but not below zero) by distributions previously received and by any amortized premium.
-If the beneficial owner holds the certificate as a capital asset, any gain or loss realized will be capital gain or loss, except to the extent provided under "-Taxation of Beneficial Owners of Regular Certificates."
+If the beneficial owner holds the certificate as a capital asset, any gain or loss realized will be capital gain or loss, except to the extent provided under "-Taxation of Beneficial Owners of Regular Certificates-Sales and Other Dispositions of Regular Certificates."

-Although the matter is not free from doubt, if a beneficial owner acquires in one transaction (other than an exchange described below under "-Exchanges") a combination of Strip RCR Certificates that may be exchanged for underlying Regular Certificates, the owner should be treated as owning the underlying Regular Certificates, in which case section 1286 would not apply.
+Although the matter is not free from doubt, if a beneficial owner acquires in one transaction (other than an exchange described below under "Exchanges") a combination of Strip RCR Certificates that may be exchanged for underlying Regular Certificates, the owner should be treated as owning the underlying Regular Certificates, in which case section 1286 would not apply.
 If a beneficial owner acquires such a combination in separate transactions, the law is unclear as to whether the combination should be aggregated or each Strip RCR Certificate should be treated as a separate debt instrument.
-You should consult your tax advisors regarding the proper treatment of Strip RCR Certificates, see "-Exchanges."
+You should consult your tax advisors regarding the proper treatment of Strip RCR Certificates in this regard.
+For the treatment of Strip RCR Certificates received in exchange for Regular Certificates, see "Exchanges."